 We saved all our Washington D.C. sightseeing for after the conference so my husband could join us.
 We booked a hotel in downtown D.C. for that part of our trip.
 National Harbor was the “vacation” in our Washington D.C. vacation.

 National Harbor is walkable.
 Once there, we didn’t need a car at all.
-Public transit is not yet a good option between Washington D.C. and National Harbor.
+However, public transit is not yet a good option between Washington D.C. and National Harbor.
 You’ll need to rent a car, drive your own, or use taxis.

 Uber and Lyft are both readily available in Washington D.C.
 However, we found that it was easier to get a ride to National Harbor from D.C. than the other way around.
 Our Uber driver no-showed and we finally took a taxi back to D.C.
 It was probably just bad luck, but local taxi rates are competitive with Uber and Lyft, except for the tip.